 Department/Division: Teacher Education within Leadership and Learning

-How To Apply: Apply online at www.gvsujobs.org.
-Include a cover letter, curriculum vitae, three references, and a copy of transcripts.
-The online application system will allow candidates to electronically attach these documents.
+How To Apply: Apply online at jobs.gvsu.edu.
+Include a cover letter of application addressing the qualifications; names, addresses and telephone numbers of three references; transcripts; and curriculum vitae that includes evidence of expertise, teaching experience and scholarly activity.
 If you need assistance or have questions, call Human Resources at (616) 331-2215.
+Women, minorities, and individuals with disabilities are encouraged to apply.
 Additional information about GVSU is available on our website at www.gvsu.edu.

 Application Deadline Date: Review of applicants will begin immediately and continue until the position is filled.